skimzor/SZ-MGB-REG/README.md

 # SZ-MGB-REG

 This power regulator takes the SZ-REG and adds a -18V rail to power an OEM Game Boy Pocket screen.
-This regulator mimics the OEM Game Boy Pocket regulator; therefore, it can control brightness on the FunnyPlaying GBP IPS LCD kits.
+This regulator mimics the OEM Game Boy Pocket regulator; therefore, it can also control brightness on the FunnyPlaying GBP IPS LCD kits.

 ![](images/sz-mgb.jpg)